Deer’s Head Stuck In Pumpkin Pail 10-Days Now ‘Urgent’: Young Buck Could Die As Folks Still Can’t Get Near It

 The DDOO posted an update on Facebook Friday saying they have talked to a Department Of Wildlife agent.
 The DOW agent went to the Ohio town at the end of last week and was working with a licensed wildlife rehabber, according to the New York Post.

 In the process of trying to get near enough to the young buck to get the pail off its head, “some of the well-meaning neighbors scared him off by yelling and chasing” the deer.
-This pail has been on the deer’s head for a while so they may only have one more chance to remove it before time has come when the Ohio Department Of Wildlife (ODOW)”kills him.”
+This pail has been on the deer’s head for a while so they may only have one more chance to remove it before the time has come when the Ohio Department Of Wildlife (ODOW) “kills him.”
 This is what the Dear Defenders Of Ohio stated on their Facebook Post.

 “We are pleading with neighbors to stay far away from the rescue site if they return.
-It is imperative that people stay away or it will be impossible for them to catch him to remove the bucket.”
+It is imperative that people stay away or it will be impossible for them to catch him to remove the bucket.

 “PLEASE spread the word.
 Sammy has endured so much in the past approximately 10 days.
 We need this rescue to be a success.
 DDOH will have a big party to celebrate!
 We WILL do this!!”